BibhaCoder/Leadership/README.md

 - **E: Efficacy**: Develop sense of efficacy to succeed as a team.
 - **S: Support**: Support each other.

+**Leading:
+Leading = Leadership + Investing**

+**Leadership**:

+Leaders RISE to ACT and LIVE to respect HER TEAMS to develop TIES.

+leaders RISE

+R: Resonant and results oriented
+I: Internally Driven by our Core Values
+S: Serving Others
+E: Embracing Ideas
+leaders ACT

+A: Accountability
+C: Challenge
+T: Talent
+leaders LIVE

+L: Learn, improve and deliver results continuously (LID cycle)
+I: Influence emotionally
+V: Victory
+E: Empower
+leaders respect HER

+H: Humility
+E: Extreme
+R: Resolve
+leaders build TEAMS

+T: Teamwork(persuasion) for a shared common vision
+E: Empower their team to do their best work
+A: Appreciate to challenge their team to exceed expectations
+M: Motivate to encourage excellence
+S: Stability to nourish the culture of innovation leaders develop TIES

+T: Trust
+I: Identity
+E: Efficacy
+S: Support
+Investing:
+Investors are AWARE to stay ALIVE to find LOGIC and develop GRIT to use AI when art of signal and science of safety both are in equilibrium.

 Copyright (c) 2013 BibhaCoder(https://github.com/BibhaCoder).
 All rights reserved.
 ------------